NEXT UP ON this.

 Zoe Tilley, had a similar experience when she started a Bachelor of Arts at Deakin University.
 ‘I made a lot of friends just by chatting in seminars and then going out or going to uni events,’ she says.
 ‘Remember, everyone is in the same boat.
 It’s likely that the person you strike up a conversation with was hoping to do the exact same thing.’

 So, while you’re busy making new friends and settling into uni life, what happens to your high school friendships?
 ‘There’s certainly a big change in your high school friendships once you start uni,’ Claire says.
 ‘I found that some people definitely dropped away or I dropped away from them after realising that we didn’t have much in common.
 But there are key people that I still catch up with every week.’

-Trina Cort, a graduate of Deakin’s Bachelor of Communications (Public Relations), says that while most of her high school friendships stayed strong, a few friendships drifted when she went overseas on exchange in her second year of university.
+Trina Cort, a graduate of Deakin’s Bachelor of Communications (Public Relations), says that while most of her high school friendships stayed strong, a few friendships drifted during her second year of university.
 ‘I did lose contact with friends I was really close with in high school which was hard, but I was able to meet more amazing people and grow as a person,’ she says.
 ‘Friends with similar interests, goals and hobbies are the ones that have stuck around through high school and university,’ Trina says.